 After I posted “Oh!
 So you don't read: 5 reasons people fail to pick up a book” I was overwhelmed by the response of people who reached out to look for a place to start.
 They realized that they needed to step their reading game up, but was looking to me for direction, where to start?
 What to read?
-How do I read so many books?
-(I carve out at least and hour 4-5 days a week btw) but most importantly where in the hell did I find all of these good books to read?
-After my initial goldmine find on Insta, I have been able to develop some tips along the way to get started with your own reading list, and ladies if you stay until the end I have a nice surprise for you!
+How do I read so many books? (if you want to read more the 1 in 31 Book Challenge will give you the tools you need) but most importantly where in the hell did I find all of these good books to read?
+After my initial goldmine finds on Insta, I have been able to develop some tips along the way to get started with your own reading list.

 1. In what areas are you desire to grow?

 As an athlete if my crossover was weak I would be in the gym working on my crossover.
 As a student when my grade in Sport’s Law was struggling I would be in the library studying.
 Now as an adult when I lack in a certain area or look to enhance qualities we can’t let it fall by the waist side but instead gain knowledge on the topic by reading on it.
 For myself I wanted to improve my prayer life last year so I added books about it (p.s Fervent by Priscilla Shirer is THE Bomb.com).
 Look for books that deal with the topic that you are expect to expand on, you will be surprised by what you will learn and what it can do for your development.

 2. Chose from the New York’s Best Seller List